-Bringing housing and healthcare within reach
+Bringing healthcare and housing within reach

 Many health challenges need attention, which have been exacerbated by the 2010 earthquake and the high levels of malnutrition in much of the population has increased sharply.
 Access to quality healthcare and dignified housing is a major way to minimise the health crisis in Haiti.